Arhaan/PlanIt/CONTRIBUTING.md

 ## For non-Developers

 Your contribution is as important as others.
 Try to use the application as much as posible and help us find any bugs.
 Recommendations for new features are welcome.
+You can report the bugs and request for new features using `Issues` on `Github` or by mailing me at `arhaan.ahmad2003@gmail.com`